gritzko/librdx/RDXJ.md

 `{absent:["Bob","Carol"], present:["Alex"]}`,
 `[{name:"Alex",age:32}, {name:"Bob",age:40}]` and so on.

-As you may see, any JSON document is a valid RDX-J.
+As you may see, any JSON document is a valid RDX-JDR.
-Except maybe for revision-related `R` and `X`, RDX-J constructs are same as JSON has or even simpler.
+Except maybe for revision-related `R` and `X`, RDX-JDR constructs are same as JSON has or even simpler.
 The trick is, they combine better!

  ## Revisioning